 Vintage decoupage paper!
-Look what I discovered.
-Immediately I knew that the vintage door I had been hanging on to for so long was finally getting its makeover.
-This project takes me right back to those golden days I spent with my Grandma.
-Old doors and making memories.
-Oh, and it’s my first time to use tissue paper with decoupage.
-The good, bad and a happy accident!
+Immediately I knew that Grandma’s vintage door I had been hanging on to for so long was finally getting its makeover.
+This project takes me right back to those golden days.
+It’s my first time using tissue paper with decoupage.
+I’m sharing the good, bad, and a happy accident!

 Decoupage Tissue Paper

-Click on the products below to find where to purchase.
+Click on the products below to find where to purchase them.

 The Application Of Decoupage Tissue Paper

-After the paint has dried, the first step is to apply the Top Coat (works like Mod Podge but so much easier to work with) directly on the painted door/furniture.
-Next, apply the tissue paper directly on the wet topcoat.
+After the paint has dried, the first step is to apply the Top Coat (which works like Mod Podge but is so much easier to work with) directly on the painted door/furniture.
+Next, apply the tissue paper directly to the wet topcoat.
 Make sure that the topcoat is equally covered over the area you want the decoupage tissue paper to adhere to.
-If a spot (even a small spot is missed) the tissue paper will not adhere.
+If a spot (even a tiny spot is missed) the tissue paper will not stick.
 This may take some practice when working with decoupage tissue paper because it’s so fragile.
 Once the tissue paper comes in contact with the topcoat, it’s kind of like toilet paper hitting the water.
 It is drawn into the water-based topcoat.
 So make sure placement is accurate on the first go.